Mojama: Preparation

 Mojama is made using the loins of the tuna by curing them in salt for two days or between 18 and 36 hours.
 The salt is then removed and the loins are washed.
 Some producers compress the meat to better release moisture.
 The loins are then laid out to dry in the sun and the breeze (according to the traditional method) for fifteen to twenty days.
 The final product is a dark brown loaf.

 Serving

 It is usually served in extremely thin slices with olive oil and chopped tomatoes or almonds (especially in Valencia).
 It can be served on bread or with pasta.
-In Madrid mojama is a very popular midafternoon tapa and is served with beer and olives.
+In Madrid, mojama is a very popular mid-afternoon tapa and is served with beer and olives.
 Mojama can also be paired with dry white or dry red wines.

 Nutrition

 Mojama is high in protein and omega 3 fatty acids.
-It also contains B complex vitamins, magnesium, and vitamin D.
+It also contains B complex vitamins, magnesium, and vitamin D. However, mercury contamination in fish, particularly large, fat predatorial fish like tuna, has raised significant concerns for consumers and health experts alike.